RedisLabs/redislabs-docs/content/embeds/tls-configuration-procedure.md

     - For an existing database that is configured to **Require TLS for all communications** - Select **Require TLS for Replica Of communications only**.

     By default, client authentication is enforced.
-This means must enter the syncer certificates of the clusters hosting the replicas (the destination databases).
+This means you must enter the syncer certificates of the clusters hosting the replicas (the destination databases).

 1. To enter the syncer certificates: